ranvijay-sachan/django_social_auth/README.md

 ## Introduction

-This is a demo repository to teach how to set up social authentication social-auth-app-django library.
+This is a demo repository to teach how to set up social authentication using social-auth-app-django library.

 ## Requirements
 * Python3